 Students produce a portfolio of work and carry out research into their chosen specialist area.
 Study options may include: Animation, Ceramics, Fashion, Graphics, Illustration, Jewellry, Painting, Photography, Print-making, Sculpture, Glass, Surface Pattern, Textiles, Theatre Design and Video.

 Students complete a self directed final major project, which is presented for assessment and certification in the form of a public exhibition held at the end f the course.
 All three stages of the programme are supported by visits to galleries and places of interest.

-Successful completion of the Foundation course is a vital requirement for progression to higher education and prepares students for application to a wide range of degree courses which combine practical and theoretical studies - i.e. advertising, animation, games, graphics, fashion, film, fine art, photography, product design, sculpture, textiles, jewellery, theatre design and costume.
+Successful completion of the Foundation course is a vital requirement for progression to higher education and prepares students for application to a wide range of degree courses which combine practical and theoretical studies - i.e. advertising, animation, game design, graphics, fashion, film, fine art, photography, product design, sculpture, textiles, jewellery, theatre design, glass and costume.

 In previous years 100% of students have gained university places including Theatre Design at the Royal Welsh College of Music and Drama, Photography at Newport, Sculpture at the University of the Arts London, Camberwell, Design at Central St. Martins, Fashion Design at Nottingham Trent and Fine Art at Leeds.

 The course requires students to regularly visit exhibitions both locally and further afield.
 An overnight trip to London during the first term provides a valuable opportunity to visit large scale exhibitions as well as a London university.
 There is also the opportunity for an extended visit to a European city.